qt911025/d20m-srd-zhcn/target/4Future未来/9FutureRobots.md

 Weight: How much weight integrated armor adds to the robot’s weight.
 Speed Penalty: The amount by which the armor reduces the robot’s speed, given in feet.
 If a robot’s speed drops to zero because of the penalty, it cannot move (the armor is too heavy for its frame).
 Purchase DC: The cost of the integrated armor (or its components).
-Restriction: Some types of armor have a restriction rating and an appropriate black market purchase DC modifier.
-Remember to apply this modifier to the purchase DC when making a Wealth check to acquire the armor on the black market.
+Restriction: Some types of armor have a restriction rating and an appropriate black market purchase DC modifier. 记住一定要在黑市购买进行财富检定时加上这些调整值。
 ALUMISTEEL ARMOR (PL 5)
 This easy-to-acquire alloy is lightweight and reasonably strong.
 Bioreplica robots and liquid-state robots cannot have integrated aluminsteel armor.
 Equipment Bonus: +5.